Virtual politician

 Election poster of Wiktoria Cukt from 2001, she is considered the first known virtual political candidate.

 Billboard of AI-generated presidential candidate and running mate in Indonesia.

-A virtual politician, or an AI politician refers to a non-human entity seeking or in government office.
-A virtual politician would have similar power to a human serving in the same position, but would be programmed to make choices based on an artificially intelligent algorithm.
+A virtual politician, or AI politician, is an artificial entity seeking or in government office.
+A virtual politician would have similar power to a human serving in the same position, but would be programmed to make choices based on a purpose-built artificial intelligence.

 Since the dawn of AI, machines have been put to work in various positions formerly held by humans for different reasons; repetitive tasks, or else to lighten the workload of humans.
 AI is increasingly being put to work in tasks that require human traits, such as empathy, but has been used to replace human imperfections.
 It is thought by some that if an artificial intelligence, programmed on the right data, were to be placed in a position of power, it would be able to make informed decisions quickly, and be able to give attention to the perspectives and needs of all whom it has power over.

-In 2019, the Centre for the Governance of Change at IE University found in a survey that a quarter of Europeans would want AI politicians at some capacity.
+In 2019, the Centre for the Governance of Change at IE University found in a survey that a quarter of Europeans would want government by algorithm at some capacity.
 The department and journals that reported on the poll claimed that the result was likely due to the ongoing political climate of Brexit, saying this caused the "growing mistrust citizens feel towards governments and politicians".

+Examples

 Wiktoria Cukt

 Wiktoria Cukt was a virtual candidate for president of Poland in the 2001 elections, created by a group of Gdańsk-based artists working under the name "Centralny Urząd Kultury Technicznej" (CUKT).

 The project was aimed at promoting a computer program called “Citizen's Election Software” (OSW), which allowed Internet users to co-create views and images of Wiktoria, representing the idea of a “president for everyone.”
 The campaign, run under the slogan “Politicians are unnecessary.” was an artistic experiment criticizing traditional politics and promoting direct democracy in the digital space.

 Wiktoria gained a lot of media attention, appearing on magazine covers and billboards, but was not an electoral success.
 The CUKT project, composed of Rafał Ewertowski, Robert Jurkowski, Jacek Niegoda, Maciej Sienkiewicz and Piotr Wyrzykowski, among others, combined art, technology and activism, revealing the mechanisms of media and politics.